the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 d)  Golgi Apparatus
 Correct Answer: c)

-2. The cell wall, a rigid outer layer, is a characteristic feature of which type of cell?
+2. The cell wall, a rigid outer layer, is a characteristic feature of which type of cell(s)?
 a)  Animal cell
 b)  Fungal cell
 c)  Protozoan cell
 d)  Bacterial cell
-Correct Answer: b) and d)
+Correct Answers: b) and d)

 ...